pepstock-org/Charba/readme.md

  * change `TimeUnit` and `DefaultFormats` to be aligned with new date time library adoption.
  * move resources (not related to CHART.JS and date time library injection) into the objects which needs (`Charba-Helper` and images for `DatasetsItemsSelector`), improving the the initial loading and GWT project build if not used.
  * change format from `JsDate` to `double` to store `Date` into configuration and options element.
+ * change and reduce visibility of `ClientBundle` interfaces in order to avoid any extension on predefined ones.

 License
 -------